lennygir/polito-se2-23-02-thesis/Retrospective/Retrospective_3.md

 ### Macro statistics

-- Number of stories committed vs done
+- Number of stories committed vs done: 7/7
-- Total points committed vs done
+- Total points committed vs done: 25/25
-- Nr of hours planned vs spent (as a team)
+- Nr of hours planned vs spent (as a team): 101/104

 **Remember** a story is done ONLY if it fits the Definition of Done: